In-plane transverse polarization in heavy-ion collisions: Introduction

-In this paper, we \CG{provide an analytical expression for} the last component of the spin vector $P^{x}$, the in-plane spin polarization, that has, to our knowledge, \CG{not } been discussed in theories \CG{nor} measured in experiments.
-We also carry out a numerical study of $P^{x}$ using \CG{a} hydrodynamic simulation as a cross-check for such an analytical solution.
+In this paper, we provide an analytical expression for the in-plane spin polarization $P^{x}$, that has, to our knowledge, not been measured in experiments.
+There are some earlier theoretical results for $P^{x}$ from hydrodynamical or transport model simulations \citep{Karpenko:2016jyx,Xia:2018tes,Sun:2021nsg}, but the magnitudes of $P^{x}$ are very small compared with those of $P^{y}$.
+Our analytical formulas show that $P^{x}$ and $P^{y}$ have the same order of magnitudes.
+We also carry out a numerical study of $P^{x}$ using a hydrodynamic simulation as a cross-check for such an analytical solution.
 The prediction of $P^{x}$ can be tested in experiments and may provide a complete and consistent picture for spin phenomena in heavy-ion collisions.

 The paper is organized as follows.
 In Sec. \ref{sec:model-description} we introduce the approach to calculating the spin polarization observables.
 In Sec. \ref{sec:method}, we describe the perturbation method based on the flow-momentum correspondence.
 In Sec. \ref{sec:general-result}, we present the analytical expressions for the in-plane spin polarization $P^{x}$, the main results of the paper.
 Section \ref{sec:numerical} presents numerical results for analytical solutions and hydrodynamic simulations.
 A summary of the paper is given in the final section.